Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Purdue Stats and Trends

-- In Purdue's seven games this season, it has three wins against the spread.

-- The Boilermakers have been underdogs by 7.5 points or more two times this season and covered the spread once.
+- The Boilermakers have covered the spread once this year when underdogs by 7.5 points or more (in two chances).

-- Purdue's games this year have hit the over on one of seven set point totals (14.3%).
+- Purdue's games this year have gone over the total in one out of seven opportunities (14.3%).

-- The Boilermakers average 22.1 points per game, comparable to the 19.4 the Cornhuskers surrender.
+- The Boilermakers score 22.1 points per game, comparable to the 19.4 the Cornhuskers allow.

-- Purdue is 3-0 against the spread and 3-0 overall in games when it puts up more than 19.4 points.
+- Purdue is 3-0 against the spread and 3-0 overall in games when it records more than 19.4 points.

-- In games that Purdue picks up more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Purdue piles up more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- This season the Boilermakers have turned the ball over 12 times, two more than the Cornhuskers' takeaways (10).
+- The Boilermakers have turned the ball over two more times (12 total) than the Cornhuskers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.